Legends in Isaldor

 Astra called out to her first soul, from which she formed the other souls and it responded.
 She waited until Sith was asleep, then reached into the nether plane and pulled it out.
 It immediately began to die, being separated from Sith, who had made himself its new master.
 So she took it and thrust it into a goblin.
 So the first immortal soul was bound to the first mortal coil.

 The gods saw this new life and it behaved as sweet as it did before.
 Other souls began to leave the domain of Sith on their own, seeking freedom by binding themselves to bodies.
 And before every soul could find its way to a goblin, Sith awoke.
 He closed up the gap that Astral tore in his plane and sealed it with a mirror that reflected life and accepted only dead things, ensuring that his sister could not pass through.

+Goblin lives are short and brutal.
 Goblins mimic society by taking on many of its successful methods and applying them in their own twisted way to their own society.
-Government is one of these things.
-The Goblins seem to have kings and leaders, but like everything else, they constantly destroy them and supplant them with a new king.
-In this fashion, many things about goblin life is like this.
-Goblin lives are short and brutal.
+Their mimicry of government seems to have kings and leaders, but they constantly destroy and supplant these rulers at a whim.

 Some goblins have adapted to life away from their social groups.
 They usually end up as lackeys of other, more powerful beings.
 They are not very effective at this and seem to be only good for cannon fodder.
 Because of the rapid breeding rate of goblins, they seem to make up for their losses faster than they can be killed.

 After more gods were born and many more sentient races were created, the newcomers had to fight the innumerable goblins out of their land in order to gain a foothold of civilization.
 Many attempts to exterminate the goblins have been fruitless, as they are very good at surviving, even in the worst of conditions.
 It was these traits that first attracted southern wizards to use them as guards for their magical domains.
 Experimentation on goblins became a common practice.